We’ve all heard of the term “Micro Influencer” being thrown out a lot but what does that really mean and is it the future of Social Media Influencers.

 Micro influencers are often the most informed in their niches.
 They are experts on a particular topic and typically have a very engaged community of followers who rely on (and trust) content.
-They are believable and credible, because they are usually everyday people sharing their passion, their personal recommendations, their everyday life and their likes and dislikes.
+They are believable and credible because they are usually everyday people sharing their passion, their personal recommendations, their everyday life, and their likes and dislikes.

-Another thing that makes a micro-influencer a micro-influencer is the subject or niche he or she posts about.
+Another thing that makes a micro-influencer is the subject or niche he or she posts about.
 Usually, micro-influencers are super specific in their posts, which is why they don’t appeal to a huge audience.

 How to become a Micro Influencer?